eveningwater/my-web-projects/README_en.md

 > vue directory: mainly use vue.js to complete the example.

+> typescript-directory:mainly use typescript to complete the example.

 > demo directory: a collection of demos for some small functions.

 > home directory: the official website of this project, built using vuepress.